 This one may be useful closer to Christmas, but really you can make savings all year round.
 Shopping apps allow you to submit photographs of receipts for food and drink purchases.
 You can then receive cashback on your purchases.
 I really like Shopmium, and it is my favourite!

 I have switched from almost exclusively using Sainsburys in the past to using other supermarkets too.
 I now visit Tesco once per month and Aldi or Lidl several times per month.

 I’ve been able to save a significant amount of money (Around 40% of my budget) by doing this.
 I now only visit Sainsburys when I have Valued Opinions vouchers to use.
 Find out what happened when I switched from Tesco to Aldi.

 Stick to a budget for each person’s gifts

-  I try to make sure that everyone has a similar amount of gifts, to make it

-  less awkward when opening them together.
-I like to ask people if they have

-  something specific that they want and I speak with some people in advance

-  about a budget.
+I try to make sure that everyone has a similar amount of gifts, to make it less awkward when opening them together.
+I like to ask people if they have something specific that they want and I speak with some people in advance about a budget.

 Get yourself on eBay

 Last year I kept an eye on gift sets on eBay.
-I was able to buy quite a few

-  brand new gift sets for significantly less than in the shops.
-Postage is

-  usually the most expensive cost so I looked out for items near my home.
-This
+I was able to buy quite a few brand new gift sets for significantly less than in the shops.
+Postage is usually the most expensive cost so I looked out for items near my home.
+I’ve also used my top tips for selling on Vinted to make a few pounds too and my top tips for buying on Vinted too!

-  meant that I could collect them in person and save even more money.
-If you

-  are going to do this ensure that you check the seller will allow this first.

 Stock up on cupboard goods